sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 Option 3: One sister is making or having cloth, the other sister isn't and hasn't.
 One sister is freezing or half naked and ashamed, since she lacks cloth to cover herself and doesn't make it, may not be able to make it.
 The other sister has clothing in abundance, covering her in two layers, while one would suffice at least for her bare necessaties.
 Or she is producing cloth, and has produced more than needed for herself.
 She could give one of the layers to her sister, but she doesn't.
 Instead she demands something in return.
 If the sister has something that she can give in return, that trade may work.
 If she has nothing to give in return or not enough of what her sister wants, she will keep freezing and being ashamed, for no other reason than her sisters demand for payment.

-If one finds this situation to be absurd between two sisters, if one considers this to be almost an abusive way of handling this situation, then I tell you, that this for sure and obviously abusive way of dealing with this situation is what people consider to be normal in regard to every kind of situation as soon as it concerns others beyond their family.
+If one finds this situation to be absurd between two sisters, if one perhaps even considers this to be an abusive way of handling this situation, then I tell you, that this obviously abusive way of dealing with this situation is what people consider to be normal as soon as it concerns others beyond their family.
 Since we want to become non-violent, this of course is not as we want to act, so the third option is out of question as well.

 ---